 When you plan a summer trip and want to take a road that is seasonally closed, check its scheduled opening dates.
 If you are confident it'll be open during your trip, drag the route to follow this road or place one or more stops along it.
 Furkot may display a warning that the road may be seasonally closed.
 You can ignore it only after you've checked the actual status of the road independently.

-Despite placing stops or pass through points along it Furkot may refuse to follow your preferred road.
+Despite placing stops or pass through points along it Furkot may refuse to follow your preferred road if it closes seasonally.
 If you checked the status of the road, and are confident it'll be open during your trip, you can override Furkot's reluctance: select the route and click the Alternate button.
 If the alternative route follows the desired road, select it.
 Otherwise you change the Routing setting to off road and manually shape the route.
 You should only do that if you know for sure the road will be open during your trip.